-Blood transfusions are used for numerous health concerns to supplant lost components of the blood.
-Initial transfusion used whole blood however, these days modern medical practice commonly uses only components of the blood, such as plasma, red blood cells, platelets and other clotting factors.
+Blood transfusions are used for numerous health concerns to replace lost components of the blood.
+Initial transfusion used whole blood however, these days modern medical practice commonly uses only components of the blood, such as plasma, red blood cells, platelets, and other clotting factors.
 White blood cells are transfused only in uncommon situations.

 Blood Components